-If a postponed CCE is being rescheduled into the Advanced Studies year, the student must participate in both the CCE and Advanced Studies EVOS process for the following academic year.
-It is the student's responsibility to contact the EVOS Administrator in early February to reschedule the postponed clerkship into the Advanced Studies year.
-The EVOS administrator will work directly with the student to reschedule the postponed clerkship after CCE EVOS has run and results are available.
-All core clinical rotations must be completed by March of the year the student is expected to graduate.
+If a postponed CCE clerkship is being rescheduled into the Advanced Studies year, the student must participate in both the CCE and Advanced Studies Lottery process for the following academic year.
+It is the student's responsibility to contact Office of Student Affairs (studentaffairs@umassmed.edu) in the fall of the CCE year, prior to the Advanced Studies Lottery, to reschedule the postponed clerkship into the Advanced Studies year.
+The Office of Student Affairs will work directly with the student to reschedule the postponed clerkship after the CCE lottery has run and results are available.